CBI – STRUVE V.V. (Ed.) 1965. Korpus bosporskikh nadpisey – (In Russian) – Corps of Bosporus Inscriptions. Moscow-Leningrad. Nauka.

 Αγαθιρσ (agathirs), Αγαθιρσοι (agatirsoi) – according to Herodotus Agathyrsos was a son of Heracles and gave rise to the tribe of the Agathyrsians – OE đyrs (thyrs) "a giant demon, a magician" is well suited for both the name and the ethnonym.
 For the first part of the name, we find OE ege "fear, terror", and the whole means "terrible giants or demons".
-However, OE āga "owner", āgan "to have, take, receive, possess" suite phonetically better.
+However, OE āga "owner", āgan "to have, take, receive, possess" suit phonetically better.
 Then the ethnonym can be understood as "having giants".
 Below, we decipher the ethnonym the Thyssagetai (see Θυσσαγεται) as a nation of giants in the north of Scythia.
 Thus, we can suppose that the Agathyrsians subdued the Thyssagetai

 ακινακεσ (akinakes), a short, iron Scythian sword – the name of the sword is sometimes associated with the Iranian word kynk "sword".
 OE ǽces "an ax" and nǽcan "to kill" suit better.